 Together with Hoenir and Loki, the Allfather set out into the wilderness.
 After many hours, they finally came across a wild ox, which they quickly brought down.
 We have already learned that Loki was a god that was famed for his tricks, but this is where we come to learn that he had another famous trait: insatiable hunger.

 There was no time for clean butchery.
 The gods quickly made camp and lit a cooking fire.
 They put the ox on a roasting spit and hung it above the flames.
 But just when their meat had started sizzling, a sudden gust of wind blew out the fire.
 “What was that?”, Hoenir grunted.
 The other two gods said nothing, quietly gazing into the darkness to find the source of the gust of wind.
 Nothing.
 After a short while, they lit the fire again.
 The meat started sizzling again.

 Of course, it did not take long before the fire was blown out by another gust of wind.
 This is when Loki lost his temper.
-“Show yourself, you horrible being!”, he yelled hungrily at the darkness.
+“Show yourself, you wretch!”, he yelled hungrily at the darkness.
 Woe to the creature that dared to come between him and his meal.
 A large shape stepped forward out of the shadows.
 As it moved towards the gods, it became clear to them that it was in fact a giant eagle who had caused these annoying gusts of wind.

 Better one bird in the hand…

 “Tell you what”, the eagle said, its tongue running along his sharp beak.
 “I will stop messing with your fire if you give me a share of your meat”.
 Loki glared at the creature.
 He did not like being tricked this way, so he was already devising a way to get back at the eagle.
 “Deal”, he said, smiling the same devious smile he always had when he was up to something.
 Odin and Hoenir just sat back, exchanging a look with one another.
 They both understood that this was no ordinary eagle.